 Looking up Your Allowable Uses

-Once you know the zone district for your property , you need to look at the Use Table from the Integrated Development Ordinance (IDO) to see the uses that are allowed in your zone.
+Once you know the zone district for your property, you can look at the Use Table from the Integrated Development Ordinance (IDO) to see the uses that are allowed in your zone.

 Table 4-2-1: Allowable Uses makes it easy to see what uses are allowed in each zone.